 “We are finding a different way for stories of the town to be told when people are unable to visit the museum due to Covid-19 pandemic.
 Although we have had over 700 visitors since we opened in October, there are many people who are not coming out at the moment and this is an ideal way for us to reach them.
-We will be making 10 radio programmes and 10 podcasts across the coming months and we are all full of anticipation about how they will sound”Kate Green, community worker
+We will be making 10 radio programmes and 10 podcasts across the coming months and we are all full of anticipation about how they will sound”Kate Green, Community Engagement Officer

 Funding for this project has come from the South West Museum Development Fund who are helping museums reach people who cannot currently visit museums due to Covid-19 restrictions.